-The cast features Yuichiro Yamaguchi as 'Jesus', Chizu Hosaka as 'Mary Magdalene' and Jun Sawaki as 'Judas Iscariot'.
+The cast featured Yuichiro Yamaguchi as 'Jesus', Jun Sawaki as 'Judas Iscariot', and Chizu Hosaka as 'Mary Magdalene'.
 Directed by Keita Asari with designs by Kaoru Kanamori.
-PLEASE NOTE this production is performed in Japanese.
+This production was performed in Japanese.

 Jesus Christ Superstar - 2nd West End Revival at the Lyceum Theatre 1996